-- having to share data due to European legislation and are therefore unable to or refuse to provide information to law enforcement for the purpose of short-time holiday rental control. - Booking platforms cannot be held responsible for the listings on their websites, as advertising is free to anyone who wants to rent out their apartment, placing the burden of complicated, extensive and costly enforcement on the cities.
+- The General Data Protection Regulation and the E-commerce Directive limit cities' ability to force booking platforms to share specific rental data with authorities.
+This data is needed to successfully target and prosecute those who violate these regulations.
+Booking platforms assume that they are exempt from having to share data due to European legislation and are therefore unable to or refuse to provide information to law enforcement for the purpose of short-time holiday rental control. - Booking platforms cannot be held responsible for the listings on their websites, as advertising is free to anyone who wants to rent out their apartment, placing the burden of complicated, extensive and costly enforcement on the cities.
 This is in contrast to the USA, where the main platforms have signed agreements with cities like San Francisco and New Orleans to remove unregistered apartments from their websites.

-A number of cities98 have recently addressed the European Commission in order to improve and update the enforcement of legislation for apartment holiday rentals.
+A number of cities 98 have recently addressed the European Commission in order to improve and update the enforcement of legislation for apartment holiday rentals.
 The Housing Partnership sees this as being in line with its work on anti-speculation prevention with regard to affordable housing.